oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 ### Engine side

 Engine needs to internally keep track of device assignments for individual hosts.
 Device assignment should preferably look similar to virt-manager, displaying list of (name product vendor) available for assignment.
-User also needs to have a way of hot(un)plugging these devices.

 <Category:Feature>